OtbDotNet/Katas/README.md

 ## Meet the team

 We aim to provide a short opportunity for you to meet the people you will be working with should you join the OTB .NET team.
 If you've questions to ask this is a good opportunity.

+## Development tour

+We will take you for a tour of our development facilities, briefly introducing you to other teams within development.
+However please bear in mind that [development will shortly be relocating](https://www.manchestereveningnews.co.uk/business/business-news/former-aircraft-factory-thats-been-14890328).
+We'll introduce to as many members of development senior management as possible and this is another good opportunity to ask questions.